Gradient descent: Comments

+The gradient descent can be modified via momentums (Nesterov, Polyak, and Frank–Wolfe) and heavy-ball parameters (exponential moving averages and positive-negative momentum).
+The main examples of such optimizers are Adam, DiffGrad, Yogi, AdaBelief, etc.

 Methods based on Newton's method and inversion of the Hessian using conjugate gradient techniques can be better alternatives.
 Generally, such methods converge in fewer iterations, but the cost of each iteration is higher.
 An example is the BFGS method which consists in calculating on every step a matrix by which the gradient vector is multiplied to go into a "better" direction, combined with a more sophisticated line search algorithm, to find the "best" value of $\eta.$ For extremely large problems, where the computer-memory issues dominate, a limited-memory method such as L-BFGS should be used instead of BFGS or the steepest descent.

+While it is sometimes possible to substitute gradient descent for a local search algorithm, gradient descent is not in the same family: although it is an iterative method for local optimization, it relies on an objective function’s gradient rather than an explicit exploration of a solution space.

 Gradient descent can be viewed as applying Euler's method for solving ordinary differential equations $x'(t)=-\nabla f(x(t))$ to a gradient flow.
 In turn, this equation may be derived as an optimal controller for the control system $x'(t) = u(t)$ with $u(t)$ given in feedback form $u(t) = -\nabla f(x(t))$.

-It can be shown that there is a correspondence between neuroevolution and gradient descent.

 Modifications

 Gradient descent can converge to a local minimum and slow down in a neighborhood of a saddle point.
-Even for unconstrained quadratic minimization, gradient descent develops a zig-zag pattern of subsequent iterates as iterations progress, resulting in slow convergence.
+Even for unconstrained quadratic minimization, gradient descent develops a zig–zag pattern of subsequent iterates as iterations progress, resulting in slow convergence.
 Multiple modifications of gradient descent have been proposed to address these deficiencies.